bolunzhao/React-Blog-Frontend/README.md

 ## Current Features

-- **Dynamic Posts Display:** Users can view a list of all blog posts and select individual posts to view detailed content.
+- **Dynamic Posts Display:** Users can view a list of all blog posts, select individual posts to view detailed content, and view comments of each post.
 - **Authentication System:** Supports user registration and login.
 - **Create, Update, and Delete Posts:** Users can manage their blog posts through the interface.
+- **Create, Update, and Delete Comments:** Users can manage their comments through the interface.

 ## Prerequisites